Connecting to the Internet

 For Laptop Users

 The Law Library has several carrels and study rooms equipped with electrical outlets and network connections to the Internet.
-Most of the building, including the library, classrooms, and lobby, provides wireless network access (using the "WiFi" or 802-11b/g standard).
+Most of the building, including the library, classrooms, and lobby, provides wireless network access (using the "WiFi" or 802.11a, 802.11g, and 802.11n, and 802.11ac).
 More information appears just below.

 Nearly all classrooms contain enough electrical outlets to accommodate all students taking notes with laptop computers.

 Wireless network "access points" are located in the Law School library, the lobby, our major classrooms, and the McGlothlin Courtroom.
-These all use the "802.11b/g" or "WiFi" standard.
+The wireless network supports all of the following major protocols: 802.11a, 802.11g, and 802.11n, and 802.11ac.

 Macintosh laptops with WiFi technology (which Apple calls "Airport") work fine with the Law School's wireless system.